 “Online (live or on demand) web conference” Courses

 “Online (live or on demand) web conference” courses meet via web conference, and students can attend either live at the scheduled meeting time or watch recorded sessions and participate after the fact.
-Harvard College students enrolled in an “Online (live or on demand) web conference” course must attend live.
-They must complete a Certification of Live Attendance form and submit it to the FAS Registrar’s Office by the first Friday of the summer term (June 24) for that course to count for degree credit.
+Harvard College students enrolled in an “Online (live or on demand) web conference” course must attend live if they want to receive credit towards their undergraduate degree.
+Harvard College students will be sent an electronic form, which they need to complete by the first Friday of the summer term, asking them to certify their attendance method.
+The responses will be sent to the FAS Registrar as well as the course instructor.

 “On Campus or Online” Courses

 “On Campus or Online” courses meet in an on-campus classroom, but there is also the possibility to attend remotely, either live or “on demand,” meaning that students may watch recordings of the class and participate after the fact.
-Harvard College students enrolled in an “On-Campus or Online” course must attend live, either in the on-campus classroom or via web conference.
-They must complete a Certification of Live Attendance form and submit it to the FAS Registrar’s Office by the first Friday of the summer term (June 24) for that course to count for degree credit.
+Harvard College students enrolled in an “On-Campus or Online” course must attend live, either in the on-campus classroom or via web conference if they want to receive credit towards their undergraduate degree.
+Harvard College students will be sent an electronic form, which they need to complete by the first Friday of the summer term, asking them to certify their attendance method.
+The responses will be sent to the FAS Registrar as well as the course instructor.

 Reading and Research Courses